affablemattress/twilight-bot/README.md

 # twilight-bot
-An easy to modify Discord bot whose functionality is separated into independent, interchangeable modules.
+An easy to modify Discord bot whose functionality is separated into independent and interchangeable modules.

 ### Under Development
 Uses "$" as command prefix by default.